 The General Data Protection Regulation (GDPR) is a European regulation.
-Its purpose is to protect the privacy of natural persons.
+Its purpose is to regulate how personal data is used and stored.
 The GDPR is intended to eliminate differences between the member states of the European Union (EU) and to establish a uniform protection regime for the member states.